SichengH/SOFA2_bias/README.md

 ## Overview

 The SOFA-2 score was recently validated across >3 million ICU admissions from 9 countries but was not evaluated for performance differences across demographic subgroups.
-This repository contains the complete analytic pipeline — SQL scoring queries and R analysis scripts — used to assess SOFA-2 discrimination and calibration by age, sex, race/ethnicity, primary language, and insurance status.
+This repository contains the complete analytic pipeline (SQL scoring queries and R analysis scripts) used to assess SOFA-2 discrimination and calibration by age, sex, race/ethnicity, primary language, and insurance status.

-**Key findings** (n = 64,220 ICU admissions from MIMIC-IV v3.1):
-- Overall AUROC of 0.776 with excellent calibration
-- Discrimination declined significantly with age (AUROC 0.864 for ages 18–44 vs. 0.723 for ages ≥75; ΔAUROC −0.142)
-- Significantly lower discrimination among non-English speakers (ΔAUROC −0.039)
-- Patients with unknown race/ethnicity (14.3% of cohort) had nearly double the overall mortality rate (15.8% vs. 8.4%)

 ## Repository Structure